 In one interview she gave, she explained that she had decided to be a lifelong spinster “because I have fallen in love with so many pretty girls and never once the least bit with any man.”

-I told my husband that I wished I still had my old copy, and he found one on eBay for me for Christmas.
+This was one of my favorite books as a girl — I had the big illustrated “Junior Version” (above).
+After I told my husband I wished I still had it, he found one on eBay for me for Christmas.
 How sweet is that?
 It was one of my favorite gifts this year.
-Looking at the illustrations in the book really brings back memories of poring over the book when I was little and wishing I had a house full of sisters like theirs!